-During the 9th European Conference on Intellectual Capital in Lisbon in April 2017, Dr. Larry Lucardie states that in our current economy the value of knowledge is not in line with its economic valuation.
+During the 9th European Conference on Intellectual Capital in Lisbon in April 2017, Dr. Larry Lucardie gave a few scientific insights that initiates advanced thinking and a new generation of ICT.

 The value of knowledge is not in line with its economic valuation.
 Due to how economic value is perceived in the industrial systems of the 19th and 20th century, corporate bookkeeping systems do not explicitly account for knowledge.
 In centrally guided systems economic value was linked with material commodities created by physical labour, whereas in capitalist countries the value of immaterial assets was denied by accountancy foundations.
 While industrial systems have transformed into knowledge economies, bookkeeping systems still rely on concepts of industrial economies.